Quasiparticle spectra of mixtures of dipolar and non-dipolar condensates at zero and finite temperatures: RESULTS AND DISCUSSIONS

 \subsection{Mode evolution of the trapped binary BECs at finite temperatures}

 We now discuss the effects of thermal fluctuations present at finite temperatures on the quasiparticle excitation spectra.
-We consider \(N = 100\) atoms in each component and a fixed dipolar interaction strength of \(\varepsilon_{dd} = -0.35\), corresponding to attractive dipole-dipole interactions.
+We consider \(N = 100\) atoms per unit area in each component and a fixed dipolar interaction strength of \(\varepsilon_{dd} = -0.35\), corresponding to attractive dipole-dipole interactions.
+For finite-temperature calculations, the temperature is scaled by the critical temperature of the Rb component which is $T_c = 390\,\mathrm{nK}$.
+It is obtained by numerical self-consistent solution of GPEs and is the temperature at which the condensate fraction of the Rb component becomes nearly zero.
 At zero temperature, the system resides in an immiscible regime with a sandwich configuration of the ground state.
 With an increase in thermal fluctuations, thermal atomic depletion becomes prominent, transforming the system toward a miscible phase with significant density overlap between the two components.
 It is worth noting that the thermal fluctuations-driven miscibility of binary non-dipolar mixtures has already been reported for continuum and lattice systems~\cite{roy_15,suthar_17,lingua_17,singh_23}.
-The mixing of dipolar and non-dipolar components is evident from the ground state density profiles shown in the inset of Fig.~\ref{mode_temp}.
+Moreover, the quantum fluctuations also play a crucial role in the miscibility of the mixture with impurity~\cite{bisset_21}.
+The mixing of dipolar and non-dipolar components with increasing temperature is evident from the ground-state density profiles shown in the inset of Fig.~\ref{mode_temp}, corresponding to $T = 0\,T_c$, $0.4\,T_c$, and $0.8\,T_c$.

 At zero temperature, the attractive $\varepsilon_{dd}$ regime possesses three zero-energy modes corresponding to three distinct condensates of the sandwich immiscible configuration.
 We further find that the ground state remains robust with the self-consistent inclusion of quantum fluctuation present at zero temperature.
 As temperature is increased, the density dip in the non-dipolar component gets filled, and the peak of the dipolar component (at the center) lowers.
 At finite temperatures, the overall decrease in density is due to the presence of finite thermal densities (not shown here).
 As the system progresses towards miscibility with $T$, the change in the density profile of the ground-state condensate is attributed to the corresponding change in the low-lying spectra.
 In particular, we note that the softened (additional) zero-energy mode gains finite energy at the temperature of miscibility.
 This low-lying quasiparticle mode evolution with temperature is presented in Fig.~\ref{mode_temp}, and signals the loss of perfect phase separation and the onset of miscibility.